-The GD25Q256E supports Quad SPI operation when using the "Quad Output Fast Read", "Quad Output Fast Read with 4-Byte address", "Quad I/O Fast Read", "Quad I/O Fast Read with 4-Byte address" (6BH, 6CH, EBH, ECH) commands.
+The GD25WB256E supports Quad SPI operation when using the "Quad Output Fast Read", "Quad Output Fast Read with 4-Byte address", "Quad I/O Fast Read", "Quad I/O Fast Read with 4-Byte address" (6BH, 6CH, EBH, ECH) commands.
 These commands allow data to be transferred to or from the device at four times the rate of the standard SPI.
-When using the Quad SPI commands, the SI and SO pins become bidirectional I/O pins: IO0 and IO1, and the WP# and HOLD#/RESET# pins become bidirectional I/O pins: IO2 and IO3.
-The Quad SPI commands require the non-volatile Quad Enable bit (QE) in Status Register set to 1.
+When using the Quad SPI commands, the SI and SO pins become bidirectional I/O pins: IO0 and IO1, in addition to IO2 and IO3 pins.
+For GD25WB256E, the QE bit is set to 1 as default and cannot be changed.

-4.2 HOLD Function
+4.2 RESET Function